qingfengxia/FreeCAD_Mod_Dev_Guide/chapters/cmake_cheatsheet.md

 - un-intuitive function style programming to c/python programmers
 - messed up of variable_content and variable
 - mixed up argument list and keyword in function call, not sep by comma
-> relies heavily on this fuction to parse function/command input arg `CMAKE_PARSE_ARGUMENTS(<prefix> <options> <one_value_keywords> <multi_value_keywords> args...)`
+> relies heavily on this function to parse function/command input arg `CMAKE_PARSE_ARGUMENTS(<prefix> <options> <one_value_keywords> <multi_value_keywords> args...)`